openlab-at-city-tech/openlab/wp-content/plugins/advanced-sidebar-menu/readme.txt

 You may add CSS to your theme's style.css to change the way the menu looks.

-For example the following CSS would:
+For example, the following CSS would:
 1. Remove the dot to the left of the menu item.
 2. Change the link color.
 3. Add a background on hover.